 Multifocal IOLs are premium lens implants.
 They are a premium option because they provide both near and distance focus at the same time.
 They have different zones set at different powers on the lens.
 Although this sounds difficult, the brain is able to distinguish the differences seamlessly.
 As a premium IOL, they are more expensive than a monofocal IOL.
 If they are within your budget, multifocal IOLs allow you to see without needing glasses!

 Toric IOLs are another premium IOL, but they are only for patients with astigmatism.
 Astigmatism occurs when the eye is shaped more like a football, instead of a basketball.
 The non-spherical shape of the eye causes blurry vision and distortion.
-With a toric IOL, the shape of the eye is actually corrected, leading to clear vision.
+With a toric IOL, the shape of the eye is actually corrected, leading to a clear vision.

 Accommodative IOLS are also premium IOLs.
 Like multifocal IOLs, accommodative IOLs mean you’ll no longer need glasses.
 What makes this IOL different is how it’s designed.
 The accommodative IOL has a design that mimics how the eye moves naturally.
 This means that the lens can change and move inside the eye as necessary.

 Monovision or blended vision is a technique, rather than a kind of lens implant.
 With monovision, you have an IOL inserted into each eye.
 In one eye (usually your dominant eye), you have an IOL for distance viewing.
 In the other eye, you have an IOL that lets you see things close up.
 Many patients find that monovision allows them to see without issues!
-Others find that trying to focus between distances is too difficult.
+Others find that trying to focus on distances is too difficult.
 Before trying monovision, most surgeons have a patient try it with contacts first.
 If they find they can handle it, then they choose monovision!
 There are plenty of other IOL options available even if monovision isn’t a good fit for you.